Last Updated on November 29, 2019 by Christine Kaaloa

 And then… our balloon went high!
 Like “Oh my God,” skydiving high, where the air felt thinner and any sharp movement shook the basket.
 Still, I felt safe.

-Seeing as I was filming, my concern was whether I’d get a good shot or my basket was too crowded .
+Seeing as I was filming, my concern was whether my basket would be too crowded.
 There were only three people in my basket and the basket was spacious enough to comfortably move.
 In fact, the travelers I shared it with were super thoughtful.
 If they thought they were getting a great view all to themselves, they offered to switch.
 But fortunately, our balloon did some twirls, while going up and down, so we were all able to photograph the scenery.

 The landing was smooth.
 Although M.Halis showed us the landing position, he actually brought the balloon down … on the transportation truck!
 How’s that for a perfect landing?